power <- function(exponent) {

 cube(5)

-power(2) creates an execution environment where exponent is 2, then returns a function that captures that environment. square remembers exponent = 2 forever, and cube remembers exponent = 3: same logic, different parameters.
-The factory produces a family of related functions.
+#> [1] 125When you call power(2), R creates an execution environment where exponent is 2, then returns an anonymous function that closes over that environment. square remembers exponent = 2 forever; cube remembers exponent = 3.
+Same logic, different parameters.
+The factory produces a family of related functions, and each member of that family carries its own private copy of the parameter that distinguishes it from its siblings.

-This is exactly make_adder from Section 7.4, with a different operation.
+This is exactly make_adder from Section 7.4, with exponentiation instead of addition.
 That section introduced the idea without naming it.
 The name is function factory, and the functions it produces are closures.

-Function factories are partial application made explicit. power(2) fixes one argument of a two-argument operation and returns a function of the remaining argument.
+Function factories are partial application made explicit: power(2) fixes one argument of a two-argument operation and returns a function of the remaining argument.
 In lambda calculus, power is λe. λx. x^e; applying it to 2 gives λx. x^2.
 This decomposition of multi-argument functions into chains of single-argument functions is called currying (Schonfinkel 1924, Curry 1958).
 In Haskell, all functions are curried by default: add 5 3 is really (add 5) 3, where add 5 returns a function.
 R’s function factories are manual currying.
-In combinatory logic, the simplest factory is the K combinator (K = λx.λy. x): it takes a value and returns a function that always produces that value, ignoring its argument. make_formatter("$") is K at work: it captures "$" and returns a function whose behavior is fixed regardless of how it was called.
+In combinatory logic, the simplest factory is the K combinator (K = λx.λy. x): it takes a value and returns a function that always produces that value, ignoring its argument. make_formatter("$") is K applied: it captures "$" and returns a function that ignores everything except its argument.

 Exercises

-1. Write a function factory make_multiplier that takes a factor and returns a function that multiplies its argument by factor.
-Create double and triple and test them on the number 7.
+make_multiplierthat takes afactorand returns a function that multiplies its argument byfactor.
+Createdoubleandtripleand test them on the number 7. - What does

-2. What does power(1) return?
+power(1)return?
 Is it the identity function?
-Test it.
+Test it. - Write a factory

-3. Write a factory make_greeter that takes a greeting string and returns a function that takes a name and produces the greeting. make_greeter("Hello")("Alice") should return "Hello, Alice".
+make_greeterthat takes a greeting string and returns a function that takes a name and produces the greeting.make_greeter("Hello")("Alice")should return"Hello, Alice".

 20.2 The lazy evaluation trap